srobo/kitbook/Kit Collation.md

 Tools: Laptop, barcode/QR scanner
 Duration: 1 person day

-Remove each part from the kit box and move it into a directory containing all checked in kit in the Inventory.
+Remove each part from the kit box and move it into a `checked-in` directory in the Inventory.
 There is no need to worry about keeping track of which team the part came from, as this information can be retrieved from the Inventory at a later date if required.
-Mark each part as having `condition: unknown`.
+Mark each part as having `functional_condition: unknown` and `physical_condition: unknown`.

-If there are any parts remaining in the kit box in the Inventory after all parts have been removed make a note of their part codes.
-This will be followed up with the team if necessary.
+If the Inventory shows any parts remaining in the kit box after all of the parts have been physically removed move them into a `missing` directory.

 ## VISUAL